 Dance for the Dogs

+Get ready to dance for a great cause!
 The Pittsburgh Equality Center and Harmony Dog Rescue present Dance-for-the-Dogs, where every step you take helps support rescue efforts and veterinary care for our four-legged friends.
+We will celebrate music, movement, community and compassion.

 How it works